 We welcome parents who want to volunteer at school.
-PTSG helps to coordinate volunteer efforts, but you are welcome to arrange and schedule volunteer services with your child's teacher or the office.
 Prospective volunteers must complete an application (available in each school office and at the district offices) and have a satisfactory check of the child abuse/neglect records maintained by the Missouri Department of Social Services.